Quantum phase diagrams of Dicke-Ising models by a wormhole algorithm: Abstract

 \section{Abstract}

 We gain quantitative insights on effects of light-matter interactions on correlated quantum matter by quantum Monte Carlo simulations.
 We introduce a wormhole algorithm for the paradigmatic Dicke-Ising model which combines the light-matter interaction of the Dicke model with Ising interactions.
-The quantum phase diagram for ferro- and antiferromagnetic interactions on the chain and the square lattice is determined.
+The quantum phase diagrams for ferro- and antiferromagnetic interactions on the chain and the square lattice are determined.
 The occurring superradiant phase transitions are in the same universality class as the Dicke model leading to a well-known peculiar finite-size scaling that we elucidate in terms of scaling above the upper critical dimension.
 For the ferromagnetic case, the transition between the normal and the superradiant phase is of second order with Dicke criticality (first order) for large (small) longitudinal fields separated by a multicritical point.
 For antiferromagnetic interactions, we establish the light-matter analogue of a lattice supersolid with off-diagonal superradiant and diagonal magnetic order and determine the nature of all transition lines.
+Our achievements allow to quantitatively enter the domain of mesoscopic light-matter systems, which is an increasingly prominent topic at the interface of quantum optics and condensed matter physics.

 The Dicke model \cite{Dicke1954} continues to play a central role in quantum optics as a paradigmatic model for interaction between light and matter displaying a second-order phase transition to a photon condensate with extensive photon number $\langle a^\dagger a\rangle\sim N$ \cite{Hepp1973a, Wang1973, Hepp1973b}.
 While in the Dicke model, the matter entities are solely interacting with the bosonic field, from a condensed matter perspective, interactions are an indispensable ingredient to generate highly-correlated quantum states.
 With a plethora of exciting quantum many-body phenomena at hand, the question arises how the coupling to light elicits new facets of these correlated many-body systems \cite{Schlawin2019, Schuler2020, Paravicini2019, Dmytruk2022, Dmytruk2024}.
 This could include the stabilization of exotic quantum phases like quantum spin liquids with topological order or the realization of highly entangled hybrid light-matter states \cite{passetti2023, roman2024linear}.
 Inevitably, the interest in the interplay of light-matter and matter-matter interaction has tremendously increased \cite{roman2024linear, Mazza2019, LWeber2023, Schellenberger2024, Schneider2024} and recent progress has been made by mapping a class of light-matter systems to sole matter problem with additional self-consistent constraints in the thermodynamic limit \cite{lenk2022collective,roman2024linear,roman2024cavity}.
 Within this field of correlated light-matter assemblies, the Dicke-Ising model plays a pivotal role due to its paradigmatic nature and experimental relevance \cite{Lee2004, Schellenberger2024, Zhang2014, Schneider2024, Rohn2020, Schuler2020,Gelhausen2016, Zhang2013, Puel2024}, \eg, for Rydberg atoms in an optical cavity \cite{Zhang2013, Puel2024}.